Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 }
 ```

 The `getAllContacts` function queries your local contact database to load all of your contacts.
 The `navigator.contacts.find` function has a callback function, `onContactSuccess`, which is called when your device successfully retrieves your contacts.
 It is in this function that your contacts are bound to your ListView element (`<ul id="contacts-list">`) via the Kendo UI template.

+* **c**.
+Save your changes.

 <hr data-action="end" />